-5. Click Close to return to the CSV Chooser window, and then click OK to exit the window.
+5. To return to the CSV Chooser window, click Close.
+To exit the window, click OK.

-Note: To generate success files when exporting data, select the Generate status files for exports setting.
+Note: To generate success files when exporting data, select Generate status files for exports.
 For more information, see Configure Data Loader on page 4.